SolType: Refinement Types for Arithmetic Overflow in Solidity: Type system

 \paragraph{Subtyping} Finally, our type system makes use of a subtyping judgment of the form:

 which states that, under $\Env$ and $\Guards$, the set of values represented by $\tau_1$ is a subset of those represented by $\tau_2$.
-As expected and as shown in Figure~\ref{fig:subtype}, the subtyping judgment reduces to checking logical implication.
-In particular, we use a function $\mathsf{Encode}$ to translate $\Env, \gamma$ and the two terms $t_1, t_2$ to logical formulas which belong to the quantifier-free fragment of the combined theory of rationals, arrays, equality with uninterpreted functions.
+As expected and as shown in Fig.~\ref{fig:subtype}, the subtyping judgment reduces to checking logical implication.
+In the {\sc Sub-Base} rule, we use a function $\mathsf{Encode}$ to translate $\Env, \gamma$ and the two qualifiers $\phi_1, \phi_2$ to logical formulas which belong to the quantifier-free fragment of the combined theory of rationals, arrays, equality with uninterpreted functions.
 Thus, to check whether $\tau_1$ is a subtype of $\tau_2$, we can use an off-the-shelf SMT solver.
 Since our encoding of refinement types into SMT is the standard scheme used in \cite{liquidtype08,liquidtype10,rsc2016}, we do not explain the $\mathsf{Encode}$ procedure in detail.

 \begin{example} Consider the following subtyping judgment:

 where $\Gamma$ contains four variables $a,b,c,d$ all with base type $\tint$ and $a$ has the refinement $\nu = b+c$.
 This subtyping check reduces to querying the validity of the following formula: